IgniteUI/igniteui-docfx/en/components/financialchart_performance.md

 ---
 ## Performance

 The igxFinancialChart is capable of handling high volumes of data.
-The following demo binds 20years of data, with 1 day intervals and displays the stock prices using candle sticks.
+The following demo binds 20 years of data, with 1 day intervals and displays the stock prices using candle sticks.

 ### Performance Demo